ray-project/ray/doc/source/cluster/kubernetes/getting-started/rayservice-quick-start.md

 ## What's a RayService?

-A RayService manages 2 things:
+A RayService manages these components:

 * **RayCluster**: Manages resources in a Kubernetes cluster.
 * **Ray Serve Applications**: Manages users' applications.